code-1486361_1920

 The slides from the workshop are available here and include hyperlinks to the sample data used in the workshop.

-N8 CIR Intro to Repro
+N8 CIR Introduction to Repro

 Videos

-You will need to set aside a total of around 2 hours to watch all of the videos.
-However, they have been split into smaller tutorials that you can view and revisit at your own pace.
-The videos are all hosted on YouTube.
+You will need to set aside around 2 hours to watch all of the videos.
+They have been split into smaller tutorials hosted on YouTube, which you can view and revisit at your own pace.

 Return to article index